 - Medication regimen can also be tailored based on other conditions for which the patient is being treated

-Patients should always work with their neurologist to choose the best treatment/medication for optimal seizure control and minimal side effects.
+Patients should always work with their neurologist to choose the best treatment or medication for optimal seizure control and minimal side effects.

 Medications that may cause seizures:

 - Diphenhydramine - the active ingredient in Benadryl and other medications that treat colds or allergies.
 It is also a common ingredient in over-the-counter sleep aids and nighttime medications.